cjcoats/SMOKE-m3utilio/README.md

-It was recognized from the very beginning (and documented as such) that because `REAL` arithmetic is always subject to machine dependent round-off problems [^1](and therefore `REAL` values should **never** be tested for exact equality_, a robust scheme was needed for the detection of "missing" for `REAL` values.
+It was recognized from the very beginning (and documented as such) that because `REAL` arithmetic is always subject to machine dependent round-off problems [^1](and therefore `REAL` values should **never** be tested for exact equality, a robust scheme was needed for the detection of "missing" for `REAL` values.
 Therefore, (with over-kill) the I/O API provided parameters
 <pre>
         REAL, PARAMETER :: BADVAL3 =  -9.999E36  !  for "missing"
         REAL, PARAMETER :: AMISS3  =  -9.000E36  !  for testing
 </pre>
-with the intention that the code should look like
+with the intention that the code for testing `REAL` "missing" should look like
 <pre>
         REAL    X
         ...